Types of Commercial Paper (Uniform Commercial Code – UCC)

 Benefits to Investors

-Diversification: If you have parked money in traditional debt instruments, you may invest in CPs to build a diversified short-term portfolio to fulfill short-term goals.
+Diversification: If you have parked money in traditional debt instruments, you may invest in CPs to build a diversified short-term portfolio to fulfil short-term goals.

 Lower risk than longer-term papers: CPs are short-term instruments, so they are less likely to be affected by interest rate changes than longer-term papers like bonds.